KhronosGroup/glTF-MaterialX-Converter/documents/README_api.md

 3. A single `nodegraph` with a `color3` output node which is connected to the base color on the surface shader.
 The constant node can be replaced with the desired set of nodes, and one or more inputs may be specified to route data into the `nodegraph`.

+Any document level qualifiers must be pre-resolved when converting rom MaterialX.
+This includes any `fileprefix` qualifiers for image file names.

 <table>
 <tr>
 <th>Description